 7. Prove you can manage conflict

-Knowing what makes other people tick, whether people on your team, a client or senior manager, can also help you build good relationships.
+Knowing what makes other people tick is an important leadership skill, whether people on your team, a client or senior manager, it can also help you build good relationships.

 ‘Leaders need to be adept at managing conflict so if there is a difficult customer, tricky colleague or a problematic supplier, then show that you can be assertive and maintain a good relationship,’ advises Corinne.